 If you'd like to learn more scaling remote access, join our webinar on April 2 featuring a panel of experts, including ExtraHop Principal Security Engineer John Smith who ran Citrix infrastructure at the Centers for Disease Control and Prevention (CDC) and our own ExtraHop IT Director Bri Hatch, who has a few good ideas of his own as he has kept up with the rapidly growing number of ExtraHoppers around the world.

-Meanwhile, watch the two short videos below to learn how you can use network detection and response to ease the stress of securing and monitoring remote access:
+Meanwhile, watch the short videos below to learn how you can use network detection and response to ease the stress of securing and monitoring remote access:

 We found these reports from 451 Research to be helpful, and we hope you do as well: